JesseN619/google-homepage/README.md

 # google-homepage
-Google home page clone in HTML and CSS
+Google home page clone in HTML and CSS.
+Part of the Odin Project.